Stromness - Scrabster

 International Travel Rules

-Travel requirements can vary depending on the route, so it's important to check what documents you'll need before sailing.
-In most cases, a valid passport is required when traveling from Stromness to Scrabster, along with any necessary visas or national ID cards.
+It's important to check what documents you'll need before sailing, as travel requirements can vary depending on the route.
+In most cases, a valid passport is required when travelling from Stromness to Scrabster, along with any necessary visas or national ID cards.
 Requirements may differ based on your nationality and the destination country’s regulations.
 To avoid delays at check-in, you can find helpful information for your journey in our Check-in, Travel Documents & Tickets guide and in our blog post on tips and tricks for international travel.

 Travel Smart: How to book a ferry